+- Small settlement on edge of Polgooth with variety of styles

 - Predominantly 1 and 2 storey

 - Slate, Pentewan stone, render, colourful former council houses

 - Pitched and hipped slate and clay roofs

+- Lots of planting and green space

 Trewoon

 A former mining village, linear form, traditional stonebuilt cottages.
 More recent development on the edges of detached bungalows, smaller terraced and semi detached homes and houses on large plots.
 Has taken the largest share of development inc. most of the affordable housing in recent years.